FelixHoer/web-crawler/README.md

 This will print the titles of all movies gathered from the individual pages of the cinema site.
 It wasn't that painful even though parts of the page were dynamically created and updated.

 But don't you also want to know more details, such as the movie's description or it's genres?
 See the `examples` folder how you could include a lookup at a movie-database to also extract that information.

+And how could I use the crawling capabilities from my favorite language?
+A crawler can easily be exposed as a web service.
+Then you just send a HTTP request to trigger it.
+See the `examples` folder on how to implement this.

 # Install